 Isometric exercises are performed in one position without movement.
 They are extremely effective at conditioning muscles while maintaining a pose in a stress position.
 One of the best and well-known isometric exercises is the Elbow Plank.
 It may appear easy at first, but trust us, it will challenge even the most hardened athlete.

-The key is to keep your body in a static position while your abdomen and back maintain a neutral spine while your arms hold your bodyweight above the ground.
+The key is to keep your body in a static position while your abdomen and back maintain a neutral spine and your arms hold your bodyweight above the ground.
 You are not crunching or lifting your legs- simply staying prone and holding the position for as long as you can manage.

 Find a mat or a comfortable area on the floor.